Table of Contents

 - Waxy stem, thick leaves or no leaves – Desert vegetation

-- Canopy – characteristic feature of tropical forests – rainforests, deciduous forests etc.
+- Canopy – the characteristic feature of tropical forests – rainforests, deciduous forests etc.